-Table -1: FDGDR products processed without DORIS on cycle 75
+Table -3: FDGDR products processed without DORIS on cycle 78

+Prodcuts on 7th April have been generated without DORIS files due to the ENVISAT manoeuvre.
+Prodcuts on 29th -30th April from orbit #37452 to #37470 have been generated without DORIS files due to the HSM (High Speed Module) anomaly and the reset of the DORIS software onboard.
 The usage of the DORIS Navigator data within the NRT processing increases the quality of the FDGDR SLA, leading to a SLA variability of about 50 cm (to be compared to 20 m when using predicted orbital information).

-Feature of the Envisat Altimetry NRT processing:
+Feature of the ENVISAT Altimetry NRT processing: